fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 an immature child peoples impression of you will get worse the older you get.

+The good part is that most companies have similar way of working and many programming languages are very similar.
+It usually takes the longest to learn your first stack and it gets easier to more you learn.
+If you take your education seriously and invest in yourself you will find that almost all companies will be happy to have you even if you don't know exactly their stack.
+For very senior developers it takes a matter of weeks to pick a new stack and that is good enough for most jobs.

 ## How Can Developers Build The Confidence to Make a Career Move?
 ## Is It True That You Need an Hour to Evaluate a Developer?